farishaummimath/namaste-react/31-12-2022/assignment/readme.md

      This is important for preparing code that is production ready, for example with clean structures and minimal file size.

   #  What is Hot Module Replacement?

+     1. Hot Module Replacement (HMR) exchanges, adds, or removes modules while an application is running, without a full reload.
+        This can significantly   speed up development in a few ways: Retain application state which is lost during a full reload.

+     2. It saves valuable development time by only updating what's changed.

   #  List down your favourite 5 superpowers of Parcel

+     1. Hot reloading
+     2. Dev server
+     3. Lazy mode
+     4. Caching
+     5. HTTPS

   #  What is `.gitignore`?
 What should we add and not add into it?
   #  What is the difference between `package.json` and `package-lock.json`
   #  Why should I not modify `package-lock.json`?